AndrewMichael2020/lit-nonfiction-weave/docs/notes.md

 ## Fragments
 - "Wind moved like breath between rock fins."  ridge, morning
-- "She walked ahead without checking if I followed."
+- "She ran ahead hoping that I followed."
 - "The snow squeaked under her small boots; no sound after that."
 - "Phone light in Whistler parking lot, midnight."
 - "Border Peak ridge.
 A sky so white it erased edges."